Fynn8962/Lern-Periode-13/ReactTutorialAddition.md

 ## 1. Introduction

 **Goal**: This is an extra note for the official React Tic-Tac-Toe tutorial (https://react.dev/learn/tutorial-tic-tac-toe).
 I’m putting the code into my own words to make sure I really get it and to keep track of my progress.
-The whole Code is uploaded in the repository [Lern-Periode 13](https://github.com/Fynn8962/Lern-Periode-13)
+The whole code is uploaded in the repository [Lern-Periode 13](https://github.com/Fynn8962/Lern-Periode-13)

 &nbsp;